yrgoldteeth/yrgoldteeth.github.com/_posts/2011-11-26-bamareport.blogspot.com-from-pinboard.markdown

 >

-> Because it is the Iron Bowl, even the Southside Birmingham hipsters who say don’t watch football will watch football.
+> Because it is the Iron Bowl, even the Southside Birmingham hipsters who say [they] don’t watch football will watch football.

 >